 At Recyke y’bike we’re passionate about getting more people onto bikes.
 This is because we believe they’re great for the environment and address a variety of social issues too.
 Do you share our passion?
 Can you help?

-We’re looking for two new trustees to join our board.
+We’re looking for new trustees to join our board.
 As a trustee you’ll play a key role in setting our direction and overseeing our work.
-You should have the skills and experience to help us deliver our objectives and have at least 4 hours a month to volunteer.
-We’re particularly interested in hearing from people with a background in Human Resources or Health and Safety.
-We’re committed to equality and diversity and welcome applications from groups currently under represented on our board.
+You should have the skills and experience to help us deliver our objectives and have at least 8 hours a month to volunteer.
+We’re particularly interested in hearing from people with a background in Human Resources, Health and Safety and youth and community work.

 If you would like to apply please send a CV and a covering letter setting out why you would like to apply and what relevant skills you have to email@example.com.
 If you would like to discuss the role please email Sara to arrange a call.